NurditaFahira/RecyclerViewFundamental/README.md

 TrackMySleepQuality with RecyclerView - Starter Code for 7.1
 ============================================================

-Starter code or Android Kotlin Fundamentals Codelab 7.1 RecyclerView Fundamentals
+Starter code for Android Kotlin Fundamentals Codelab 7.1 RecyclerView Fundamentals by Nurdita Fahira

 Introduction
 ------------